Devil Beside You: Synopsis

-One fine day, a sweet-looking boy comes to Qi Yue and confesses his feelings towards her.
-This shocks Qi Yue and her whole class as he storms into her class and tells her that he likes her and wants her to convey a message to her boyfriend that he wants Qi Yue for himself.
-His name is Ah Rang.
+On another day, a "sweet-looking" boy comes to Qi Yue and confesses his feelings towards her.
+This shocks Qi Yue and her whole class, and he further states that he wants her to convey a message to her boyfriend that he wants Qi Yue for himself, revealing his name to be Ah Rang.

-Yuan Yi casually mentions this to Ah Mon, and he storms away in anger.
+Yuan Yi mentions this to Ah Mon, and he storms away in anger.
 In the evening, he tells Qi Yue that nobody is more confident than he is in liking her, and she belongs to him only.
 Qi Yue smiles at his possessiveness.

 Qi Yue goes to Da Zhi High School to look for Ah Rang and realizes that he is Ah Mon's younger brother.
 Yuan Yi tells Ah Mon about this, and Ah Mon storms off to look for Qi Yue.
 At seeing Ah Rang and Qi Yue, he trips Ah Rang and makes him fall to the ground.
 Ah Mon grabs Qi Yue's arm and walks away.
 He does not want to talk about his brother at all.
 Ah Rang is actually harmless, and his only intention is to attract Ah Mon's attention.
 He longs for his brother's affection.
 While arguing with Ah Mon, Ah Rang suffers an asthma attack and Ah Mon rushes him to the hospital.
 Both brothers patch up.
-Ah Mon was then told Qi Yue fainted in the hospital.
+Ah Mon is then told that Qi Yue fainted in the hospital.
 Ah Mon runs to her.
 At her home, Ah Mon reprimands Qi Yue for being a busybody and tiring herself out, which is the cause of her fatigue.
-He is concerned about her, which makes Qi Yue happy.
+Ah Mon's concern for her makes Qi Yue happy.

 Ah Mon's relationship with Ah Rang is better, so when Ah Rang gets bullied, Ah Mon comes to his rescue.
 Ah Mon threatens the bullies and they run away because they were outnumbered as Ah Mon brought along his group of friends.
 Later, the bullies come after Ah Rang, but Ah Mon takes them all on without Ah Rang's knowledge.
 Ah Mon defeats them all with ease, but then the bullies use a car to hit him.
 This causes Ah Mon to get hurt, and it affects his basketball skills on the court.